jsijswerda/restful-web-services/README.md

+# RESTful Web Services with Spring and Spring Boot

 - What is a RESTful Web Service?
 - How to implement RESTful Web Services with Spring and Spring Boot?
 - What are the best practices in designing RESTful Web Services?